perforator-io/perforator-sdk-java/examples/codeless/readme.txt

         # Close alert action can be performed only when an alert is shown, so  #
         # as a prerequisite, an action waits till alert is present.            #
         #                                                                      #
-        # Default timeout to await alert to be shown is 30s.                   #
+        # Default timeout to await alert to be shown is inherited from         #
+        # suite.webDriverFluentWaitTimeout, which is 30s by default.           #
+        #                                                                      #
         # An action fails if such a timeout is reached, but an alert is not    #
         # present yet.                                                         #
         #                                                                      #